StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 Examples of combat actions that cost specific types of combat dice:

-* ⚔: Perform an attack of opportunity.
 * ⚔, ✧: Perform a called shot.
 * ✧: Aid a challenge.
 * ✧: Hinder a challenge.
 * ✧: Move an ally 5 feet.
 * 🛡: Reduce the damage of one attack by 1, targeted to you or an ally, and within melee range.
-* 🛡: No attacks of opportunity may be performed against you until your next turn.

 ### Types of Actions
 The action type should be infered by context.